Electric circuit diagram equivalents of fields

 Figure 4: Electric circuit equivalent of the Navier Stokes equation for compressible fluid dynamics.

 The Navier Stokes equation can be further refined by including viscosity.
-(Use a mesh resistance, which works like mesh inductance )

-I just want to show this cool picture of a Von Karman Vortex street, made with a simulation based on the modified acoustic equivalent.
+Here is a cool picture of a Von Karman Vortex street, made with a simulation based on the modified acoustic equivalent.

 Van Karman Circuit